1b. Illustration of additional Biogeme featuresΒΆ

 Estimation results in ALogit format generated: b01b_logit.F12

-Generate LaTeX code with the results.
+Generate LaTeX output containing the estimation results.

 latex_filename = results.write_latex(include_begin_document=True)